ylacaute/react-redux-boilerplate/README.md

 $ echo 100000 | sudo tee /proc/sys/fs/inotify/max_user_watches
 ```
 I lost few hours to understand that was the problem and not my webpack configuration file !

+Also, please be careful about the 'watchOptions' section in webpack configuration.
+On Linux (maybe on other OS too), sometimes changes are not detected without this configuration.